 All of the big six give automatic annual refunds to people who pay by direct debit and are in credit on their account.

 If you pay by direct debit with EDF, you get any extra credit automatically refunded on each anniversary of when you first signed up, no matter how much it is.
 British Gas, Npower, E.on and SSE do the same if you're in credit by £5 or more.

-Scottish Power wait until you're in credit by one month's payment or £75 or more before giving automatic refunds (although if less you can request a refund if you provide meter readings).
+Scottish Power waits until you're in credit by one month's payment or £75 or more before giving automatic refunds (although if less you can request a refund if you provide meter readings).

 See Energy Provider Refund Policies for full info.